-American COVID-19 truth, as deaths soar past 115,000 at a 1,000 per day clip, is plain and simple.
-Our leaders failed us, and it’s worse than anyone imagined.
+American COVID-19’s truths, deaths ascending past 172,000, at over 1,000 per day, are as brutal as they are plain and simple.
+Our leaders failed us, and it got worse than we imagined.

 By David Stone